Tutorial#

 Alembic placed a file alembic.ini

-The file generated with the “generic” configuration looks like:
+The file generated with the generic

 # A generic, single database configuration.